VR-Caps: A Virtual Environment for Capsule Endoscopy: Evaluated Tasks and Results

 \subsection{Area Coverage}

 An estimated 19 million colonoscopies are performed annually in the United States and 6-28\% polyps are missed in routine screenings, indicating a poor sensitivity and accuracy rate for the adenomatous polyps detection \citep{lee2017risk}.
 Thus, an objective and automated scan of the GI organs is of paramount importance in terms of ensuring a reliable and sensitive endoscopic diagnosis protocol.
-Such scans are possible with mapping and reconstruction techniques such as SLAM for solving area coverage \citep{whelan2016elasticfusion, chen2019slam2}.
+Such scans are possible with mapping and reconstruction techniques such as SLAM (Simultaneous Localization and Mapping) for solving area coverage \citep{whelan2016elasticfusion, chen2019slam2}.
 These techniques are widely used in robotics to cope with the challenge of getting a mobile robot to cover the given field in an optimal way.
 The area coverage problem was first addressed by \cite{choset2001coverage} and has become a prominent problem of robotic path planning and exploration in various applications including terrain coverage for autonomous underwater vehicles \citep{hert1996terrain}, robot vacuum cleaner \citep{baek2011integrated} and robotic demining \citep{acar2003path}.
 To the best of the authors' knowledge, for the first time in literature, we extend the area-coverage problem into endoscopy field.
 If the explored GI tract area could be systematically and optimally scanned, the disease detection sensitivity of the endoscopist would drastically increase and failed polyp detection rates would drastically decrease.
 Thus, area coverage has the potential of becoming one of the significant software components of the next generation endoscopic systems.
 For that purpose, we propose a Deep Reinforcement Learning (DRL) based active control method that has the goal of learning a maximum coverage policy for human organ monitoring within a minimal operation time.
-We train such control model using the state of the art policy gradient method Proximal Policy Optimization (PPO) \citep{schulman2017proximal} where the model observations are the states of the capsule robot as position and rotation vectors and the output is the discrete set of actions along the $x, y, z$ direction.
-The reward for the coverage policy is the linear difference in coverage between two consecutive time steps which is stated as:
+We train such control model using the state of the art policy gradient method Proximal Policy Optimization (PPO) \citep{schulman2017proximal} where the model observations are the states of the capsule robot as position and rotation vectors and the output is the discrete set of actions along the $x, y, z$ direction. n this work, we adopt multi-agent learning paradigm by running three robotic capsule instances inside three different stomach models simultaneously.
+The reward for the coverage policy is the linear difference coverage difference of all three organs between two consecutive time steps which is stated as: